nstanard/mac/README.md

 in a different color.
 Below is a screenshot showing what the colors look like when using the default Terminal white background, the Solarized Dark theme, and the Solarized Light theme.

-This will add the Solarized themes to your Terminal's Profiles, and if you want to set one of them as the default, go to your Terminal's Preferences, click on the Settings tab, scroll down to the Solarized Profile, click on it, then click the Default button.
-When you open a new window or tab (or if you quit and relaunch Terminal), it will use the Solarized theme.

 If you want to try out different prompt colors other than orange and green, open your `.zshrc` or `.bash_profile` in Sublime Text: